How to analyse culture: semiotics and discourse analysis

 Let’s say that you want to know how people’s ideas of ‘freshness’ are changing or how a concept like ‘the right to privacy’ is being debated and discussed.
 These are cultural issues, so you need to use cultural analysis methods.
 There are two of these:

 We have worked with semiotics and discourse analysis for several decades and were the first to use it and promote it in Australia.
+We conduct semiotics projects in Australia for international clients.
+We use discourse analysis frequently in our local projects.
 We innovate and use semiotics in contemporary ways.
+Some examples:

 Susan Bell has spoken at conferences and webinars on semiotics and published papers on semiotics in peer-reviewed academic journals.
 We offer insight backed by rigorous analysis and knowledge.